spacelift-io/user-documentation/docs/concepts/policy/README.md

 ### Automatically

-Policies, with the exception of [Login policies](login-policy.md), can be automatically attached to stacks using the `autoattach:label` special label where `label` is the name of a label attached to stacks.
+Policies, with the exception of [Login policies](login-policy.md), can be automatically attached to stacks using the `autoattach:label` special label where `label` is the name of a label attached to stacks and/or modules in your Spacelift account.

-In the example below, the policy will be automatically attached to all the stacks with the label `production`.
+In the example below, the policy will be automatically attached to all stacks/modules with the label `production`.

 ![](<../../assets/screenshots/CleanShot 2022-03-10 at 16.03.48@2x.png>)